Opentrons/opentrons/api/docs/source/labware.rst

 .. note::

     We are in the process of revising the labware definitions used on the OT2.
 Documentation for previously existing definitions is left over from OT1, and is incomplete. `Check out this webpage`__ to see a visualization of all the API's legacy built-in labware definitions.
-For JSON protocols and APIv4 protocols, see the visualizations and descriptions under `Opentrons Labware`_.
+For JSON protocols see the visualizations and descriptions under `Opentrons Labware`_.

 __ https://andysigler.github.io/ot-api-containerviz/